The investment of time to create your client avatar is one of the most valuable marketing tools you’ll ever create.

-So many entrepreneurs spin their wheels in business because they jump into the execution of their products and services without taking the time to define who they want to reach.
+Many entrepreneurs spin their wheels because they jump into the execution of their products and services without taking the time to define who they want to reach.

 Sure, you may have a general idea of who your customer is, but until you define your customer avatar, you could be spending more time and money than necessary.